KornaLaravel/laravel-attributes/README.md

 [![Passed Tests](https://github.com/milwad-dev/laravel-attributes/actions/workflows/run-tests.yml/badge.svg)](https://github.com/milwad-dev/laravel-attributes/actions/workflows/run-tests.yml)
 [![PHP Version Require](https://img.shields.io/packagist/dependency-v/milwad/laravel-attributes/php)](https://packagist.org/packages/milwad/laravel-attributes)
 ***
-Laravel attributes is a package for create attributes easy. <br>
-With laravel attributes you can make attributes for all model (Polymorphic). <br>
+The `laravel-attributes` package is a tool designed to help Laravel developers easily manage and implement custom attributes in their projects.
+It enables you to define attributes directly on Eloquent models, making it simpler to handle dynamic or calculated properties without directly modifying the database schema.
+With this package, you can create and configure attribute sets for models, making it easier to organize and extend data handling in Laravel applications.
+It's especially useful for projects that require customizable and flexible data models. <br>
 You don't have any stress for attributes!
 You can create attributes for any model and display like drink water :)

 # Requirements